Octal450/MD-11/CONTRIBUTING.md

-# IDG Contributing Guidelines
+# Contributing Guidelines

-These examples will show the IDG Guidelines for contributing.
-Please follow this at all times, or your contribution will not be merged.
+These examples will show the guidelines for contributing.
+Please try to follow this at all times, or we may not merge your contribution.

 ## Basic Guidelines:
 - Use Tabs to indent code, DO NOT USE SPACE.
 - Use lowerCamelCase or underscores for naming Nasal variables/functions (someFunction, some_function).
-- Comments optional for XML, mandatory for Nasal.
+- Use comments when nessesary, but no need to comment simple things.
 - Do not add a comment to every line, only to functions/groups of code.
 - Remove .bak or .blend files, unless absolutely needed.
 - Leave one extra line at the bottom of each file.